okld/streamlit-elements/README.md

 with elements("properties"):

     # You can add properties to elements with named parameters.
-    # Properties must be written in snake_case, not in camelCase nor in PascalCase.
     #
+    # To find all available parameters for a given element, you can
+    # refer to its related documentation on mui.com for MUI widgets,
+    # on https://microsoft.github.io/monaco-editor/ for Monaco editor,
+    # and so on.
+    #
     # <Paper elevation={3} variant="outlined" square>
     #   <TextField label="My text input" defaultValue="Type here" variant="outlined" />
     # </Paper>

-    with mui.paper(elevation=3, variant="outlined", square=True):
+    with mui.Paper(elevation=3, variant="outlined", square=True):
-        mui.text_field(
+        mui.TextField(
             label="My text input",
-            default_value="Type here",
+            defaultValue="Type here",
             variant="outlined",
         )

-    # If you must pass a parameter which is also a Python keyword, use a dictionary
+    # If you must pass a parameter which is also a Python keyword, you can append an
-    # to avoid a syntax error.
+    # underscore to avoid a syntax error.
     #
     # <Collapse in />

-    mui.collapse(**{"in": True})

-    # Syntax error: 'in' is a Python keyword:
+    mui.Collapse(in_=True)

     # mui.collapse(in=True)
+    # > Syntax error: 'in' is a Python keyword:
 ```
 - MUI text field: https://mui.com/components/text-fields/